hapax/hapax.github.io/assets/minimal-networks.md

 ---

-*Exercise 9 (simple polygons).* We can use what we know to find minimal networks for some simple cases.
+*Exercise 10 (harder polygons).* We can use what we know to find minimal networks for some simple cases.

 <span style="padding-left: 20px; display:block">
-(a) Find the minimal networks connecting a square and a regular hexagon, specifying the exact position of hubs.
+(a) Find the minimal networks connecting a square and a regular hexagon with centre, specifying the exact position of hubs.
 </span>

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/steiner17.png" width="75%"/>
 		    <figcaption><i>Figure 17.
-Regular polygons.</i></figcaption>
+Square, centred hexagon, pentagon.</i></figcaption>
 	</div>
 	</figure>

 <span style="padding-left: 20px; display:block">
-(b) In general, finding minimal networks on a regular polygon is hard.
-	Rather than finding exact positions, sketch the layout and angles for the minimal network connecting cities on a regular pentagon.
+(b) Sketch the layout and angles for the minimal network connecting cities on a regular pentagon.
+(You do not need to find the exact positions.)
 </span>

 ---